Relative uniform convergence and Archimedean property in pre-ordered vector spaces and abelian groups: ru-Closedness of the positive wedge vs the Archi medean property

-Lemma \ref{Lemma-4} should be compared with the following classical fact (cf., \cite[Lemma 2.3]{AT-2007}).
+Lemma \ref{Lemma-5} should be compared with the following classical fact (cf., \cite[Lemma 2.3]{AT-2007}).

-\begin{proposition} If a POVS $X$ admits a linear topology $\tau$ for which $X_+$ is $\tau$-closed, then $X$ is Archimedean. \end{proposition}
+\begin{assertion} Every POVS $X$ admitting a linear topology $\tau$, for which $X_+$ is $\tau$-closed, is Archimedean. \end{assertion}

-It is also worth mentioning a recent paper \cite{GE-2023} by A.E.
+It is worth mentioning a recent paper \cite{GE-2023} by A.E.
 Gutman and I.A.
 Emelianenkov, where an exhaustive description of the class of locally convex spaces in which all Archimedean cones are topologically closed is obtained.
+However $\tau_{ru}$-topology need not to be linear.
+But, as it was men\-tion\-ed above, $\tau_{ru}$-topology on a POVS $X$ is the strongest topology $\tau$ on $X$ such that $x_n\convr x\Longrightarrow x_n\convtau x$.
+This leads to the following proposition.